GIDSOpenStandaarden/OpenPGO-Medmij-ImplementatieBouwstenen-Python-OAuth/docs/welcome.rst

 make_request
 ------------------------

 Coroutine that makes a POST request.
-Should have the signature (url: string, body: dict) -> dict .
+Should have the signature :code:`(url:string, body:dict)->dict`.
 Used by the client to make a `exchange_authorization_code <medmij_oauth.client.html#medmij_oauth.client.Client.exchange_authorization_code>`__ request to the oauth server.

 Example: